 On March 6th I pulled the trigger, replacing VXC and VCN in my RRSP and TFSA accounts with my new one-ticket solution, VEQT.

-Foreign Withholding Taxes
+Foreign Withholding Taxes with VEQT

 One thing I did consider before making the switch to VEQT was foreign withholding taxes.
 The U.S. government levies a 15 percent tax on dividends paid to Canadians.
 Since I had foreign equity exposure through VXC, the estimated foreign withholding tax “drag” on my portfolio was around 0.48 percent (on top of the 0.27 percent MER).
 That made holding VXC relatively costly at a total of 0.75 percent.